DraconDev/rusti/README.md

 **Type-Safe, Zero-Cost HTML Templates for Rust & Axum.**

 Azumi is an opinionated, compile-time HTML macro that enforces best practices.
-It blocks anti-patterns (like inline styles/scripts) to ensure your code is maintainable, secure, and IDE-friendly.
+It blocks anti-patterns (like `<style>` tags and inline scripts) while embracing utility-first CSS frameworks like Tailwind to ensure your code is maintainable, secure, and IDE-friendly.

 ---